Skip to main content

 The communities of Avonmouth and Lawrence Weston ward reflect the long history of industrial and port-related activities in the area.
 While Avonmouth Severnside has seen many new jobs created – mainly in logistics, energy and waste – over the past decade.
 There is scope to further integrate these communities to access those jobs that are on a ‘24/7’ shift basis, and spread across the extensive industrial area.

-The development of Avonmouth Severnside Enterprise Area offers opportunities to attract new and better jobs, especially in advanced manufacturing and connected to the expansion of the Port, which are balanced by new green infrastructure.
+The development of Avonmouth Severnside Enterprise Area offers opportunities to attract new and better jobs, especially in advanced manufacturing and engineering, decarbonisation and Port related activities, including the servicing of nuclear and offshore wind projects. which are balanced by new green infrastructure.
 In the adjacent residential communities, more housing is being provided and community facilities and local retail centres are being improved.
 Crucially, all of these will be delivered in a way that builds in climate resilience and carbon neutrality, as well as offering wider social value.

 Severnside aerial view